mqvallieres/mqvlab_website/content/_index.en.md

 - Understanding gene sequence

 ### News
+04/2026 Yasmine joins the lab for a 4-month internship with a prestigious Mitacs GRI scholarship
 03/2026 [Our research is featured by the Canadian Cancer Society](https://cancer.ca/en/about-us/stories/2026/bringing-new-hope-to-people-living-with-rare-cancers)
 01/2026 [The FMSS publishes a short portray of our lab](https://www.linkedin.com/feed/update/urn:li:activity:7413957558090088448/)
 01/2026 Nicolas joins the lab for his grad studies